OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-11.md

 He will attack the mightiest fortresses with the help of a foreign god and will greatly honour those who acknowledge him.
 He will make them rulers over many people and will distribute the land at a price.

 ## Daniel 11:40
-At the time of the end the king of the South will engage him in battle, and the king of the North will storm out against him with chariots and cavalry and a great fleet of ships.
+At the time of the end, the king of the South will engage him in battle, and the king of the North will storm out against him with chariots and cavalry and a great fleet of ships.
 He will invade many countries and sweep through them like a flood.

 ## Daniel 11:41
 He will also invade the Beautiful Land.
 Many countries will fall, but Edom, Moab and the leaders of Ammon will be delivered from his hand.